IcannAI/tech-job/README.md

-# SWOT of Tech job
+# SWOT of tech job

 ### Startup
 - personal growth for entry-level